Registrars prepare for voters ahead of Election Day in Richmond

 “I’m excited to see what the turnout is going to be.
 I think that we will have a pretty robust turnout,” said Keith Balmer, Richmond Director of Elections.

-Make sure you have your ID with you, otherwise you’ll have to sign a document to verify who you are.
-Polls all across the state open at 6 A.M. on election day and close at 7 P.M.
+Make sure you have your ID with you.
+Otherwise, you’ll have to sign a document to verify who you are.
+Polls across the state open at 6 a.m. on election day and close at 7 p.m.

-If you aren’t registered to vote, no worry.
-Virginia now has same day voter registration.
-But registrars says you need to show up to what would be your correct precinct.
+If you aren’t registered to vote, no worries.
+Virginia now has same-day voter registration.
+But registrars say you need to show up to what would be your correct precinct.

 Copyright 2022 WWBT.
 All rights reserved.